Ejaz-Ahmed486/Portfolio/README.md

 # Portfolio
 Portfolio:
 A visual representation of skills and work.
 My name is Ejaz Ahmed currently enrolled in computer science degree.
-Here I am to show you my professional statement, resume and certifications.
+Here I am going to show you my professional statement, resume and certifications.